bondy-io/bondy_docs/docs/reference/wamp_api/group.md

 # Group
 > Group is a named collection of user or group identifiers.
-It can have permissions assigned to them directly or via the group membership, but cannot be authenticated.
+It can have permissions assigned to them directly or via the group membership, but cannot be authenticated.{.definition}

 ## Description